TayRoy/tayroy.github.io/README.md

 Your website should now be hosted.

+### Step 6: Create a README

+As I hope you found this README helpful, I hope you also create your own for the purposes of aiding others in how to create and host their own resumes.
+If you made it this far, you should now know everything needed to explain to others how to host their resume online.[^1] Your README should contain a summary of your work and instructions similar to the ones you followed.[^5]

 ### Step 6: Customize

 There are plenty of available themes to choose from for Jekyll.
 Check [More Resources](#more-resources) below for a range of resume Jekyll themes.
 Maintain the readability of your resume when choosing a theme.
 It is important that your resume remains intriguing and distinguishable to your prospectiove employers.[^1]